 Dry Age-related Macular Degeneration (Geographic Atrophy)

 There are two forms of AMD: dry AMD and wet AMD.
 Dry AMD is characterized by the development of yellow-white deposits under the retina, known as drusen, along with deterioration of the retinal tissue.
-Geographic atrophy, a disease characterized by atrophy of the retina, leads to central vision loss, and is a form of dry AMD.
+Geographic atrophy (GA), a disease characterized by atrophy of the retina, leads to central vision loss, and is an advanced form of dry AMD.

 Wet Age-related Macular Degeneration

-The Company has initiated a Phase 2a clinical trial of Zimura in combination with anti-VEGF therapy for wet AMD.
-This trial is scheduled to start by the end of 2017.
+The Company has initiated an open-label Phase 2a clinical trial of Zimura in combination with anti-VEGF therapy for wet AMD.

 Idiopathic Polypoidal Choroidal Vasculopathy

-The Company plans to start Phase 2a clinical trial of Zimura in combination with anti-VEGF therapy for idiopathic polypoidal choroidal vasculopathy by the end of 2017.
+The Company has initiated an open-label Phase 2a clinical trial evaluating Zimura in combination with the anti-VEGF agent Eylea® (aflibercept) for the treatment of idiopathic polypoidal choroidal vasculopathy in treatment experienced patients.